My Account

 You can also ask a math and science expert for homework help by calling the Ask Rose Homework Hotline.
 They provide FREE math and science homework help to Indiana students in grades 6-12.

-Use your indyPL Library Card to check out books about Kitchen Science at any of our locations, or check out e-books and e-audiobooks from home right to your device.
-If you have never used Axis 360 or OverDrive before, you can learn how to use them for both e-books and audiobooks.
+Use your indyPL Library Card to check out kitchen science books at any of our locations, or check out kitchen science e-books and audiobooks from OverDrive Kids right to your device!
+If you have never used OverDrive before, you can learn how to use it for both e-books and audiobooks.

 Ice Cream and Other Edible Science for Kids